 First, those who are real humanitarians, who seek the good of their fellowmen and who have no desire to exploit the masses or to profit by the misery of others.
 They have risen to place and power through their sheer ability or through inherited business position and they cannot avoid the responsibility of the disposal of the millions in their hands.
-They are frequently rendered helpless by their fellow executives and their hands are largely tied by the existing rules of the game, by their sense of responsibility to their stockholders and by the realization that, no matter what they do—fight or resign—the situation remains unchanged.
+They are frequently rendered helpless by their fellow executives and their hands are largely tied by the existing rules of the game, by their [Page 73] sense of responsibility to their stockholders and by the realization that, no matter what they do—fight or resign—the situation remains unchanged.
 It is too big for the individual.
 They remain, therefore, relatively powerless.
 They are fair and just, decent and kind, simple in their way of life and with a true sense of values, but there is little of a potent nature that they can do.

-[page 118] Second, those who are clever enough to read the signs of the times; they realize that the capitalistic system can not continue indefinitely in the face of humanity’s rising wrath and the steady emerging of the spiritual values.
-They are beginning therefore to change Their methods and to universalize their businesses and to institute cooperative procedures with their employees.
-Their inherent selfishness prompts the change and the instinct to self-preservation determines their attitudes.
+Second, those who are clever enough to read the signs of the times; they realize that the capitalistic system cannot continue indefinitely in the face of humanity's rising demands and the steady emerging of the spiritual values.
+They are beginning therefore to change their methods and to universalize their businesses and to institute cooperative procedures with their employees.
+Their inherent selfishness prompts the change and the instinct of self-preservation determines their attitudes.
 In between these two groups are those who belong to neither the one nor the other; they are a fruitful field for the propaganda of the selfish capitalist or the unselfish humanitarian.

-It might be well to add here that the selfish thinking and the separative motivation which distinguishes the capitalistic system is also to be found in the small and unimportant business man—in the corner grocery, the plumber and the haberdasher who exploits his employees and deceives his customers.
+It might be well to add here that the selfish thinking and the separative motivation which distinguishes the capitalistic system is also to be found in the small and unimportant business men—in the corner grocery, the plumber and the haberdasher who exploits his employees and deceives his customers.
 It is the universal spirit of selfishness and the love of power with which we have to contend.
-The war has acted like a purge.
-It has opened the eyes of men everywhere to the underlying cause of war—economic distress, based on the exploitation of the planet’s resources by an international group of selfish and ambitious men.
+The war has, however, acted like a purge.
+It has opened the eyes of men to the underlying cause of war—economic distress, based on the exploitation of the planet's resources by an international group of selfish and ambitious men.
 The opportunity to change things is now present.
-The difficulty is that the capitalistic groups are ready for immediate action in order to bring back the bad old days, whilst the masses are not ready and scarcely know what to do.

-Let us now look at the opposing group—Labor.
+Let us now look at the opposing group—Labour.

-I have deliberately used the word “opposing” because the situation warrants the term.
-A powerful group, representing the capitalistic system, both national and [page 119] international, and an equally powerful group of labor unions and their leaders, face each other today.
+A powerful group, representing the capitalistic system, both national and international, and an equally [Page 74] powerful group of labour unions and their leaders, face each other today.
 Both groups are national and international in scope.
 It remains to be seen which of the two will eventually control the planet or if a third group made up of practical idealists may not emerge and take over.
-The interest of the spiritual workers in the world today is not on the side of the capitalists nor even of labor, as it is now functioning; it is on the side of humanity.
+The interest of the spiritual workers in the world today is not on the side of the capitalists nor even of labour, as it is now functioning; it is on the side of humanity.